OpenMacroInput/R/calltoaction/readme.md

+If you read this, it probably means that you were redirected for a QR code, a slide or else.

 Welcome to you.

-If you read this, it probably means that you used a QR code or a link on my visit card or a slide.
+# Call to Action

+For the year 2019-2023, I have been coding alone the project on the side.
+For the year 2023-2024, I have been coding the project in a vision of producing a first generalist MVP For the year 2024-2025, I will need help to make it viable and used.
+For the year 2025-2030, I am going to require to start a company.

 -----------------------------------------